The Ultimate London Theatre Ticket Guide

 If your only option is to visit during the peak periods, then it is still possible to find some bargains.
 We've have many hints and tips on our site, and you can also use our Show Search page to find those bargains.

-If you're out of luck, and there are no offers available, your next best option is to book directly from the official show website, or via the theatre website that is hosting the show.
+If you're out of luck and there are no offers available anywhere, your safest option is to book directly from the official show or theatre website to ensure you avoid third-party markups.

-One website we especially recommend is Twickets, which is a ticket resale website that allows you to buy tickets at face value or less.
-You can even place bids on tickets that people need to offload.
-Many of the cheapest theatre tickets we've ever found have been on Twickets!
+A ticket resale website that ensures tickets are bought and sold at face value or less.
+You can even place bids on tickets if people are desperately trying to offload them.
+Many of the cheapest tickets we've ever found have been here!

 | Source | Best For... |